-1.12Setting Up Serial Communications
+1.7.6 Setting Up Serial Communications

 The Model DF868 flowmeter can transmit stored data and displayed readings to a remote ANSI terminal or a personal computer by connecting the meter's RS232 interface to the serial port of the PC.
-In addition, the Model DF868 can receive and execute remote commands using this link.
-The meter can also be configured with a MODBUS option card for MODBUS communications, a Foundation Fieldbus option card for Foundation Fieldbus communications, an Ethernet option card for Ethernet communications, or with a MODBUS/TCP option card for MODBUS communication over the Ethernet, if desired.
+In addition, the Model DF868 can receive and execute remote commands via this link.
+The meter can also be configured with a MODBUS option card for MODBUS (RS485) communications, a Foundation Fieldbus option card for Foundation Fieldbus communications, or a MODBUS/TCP option card for MODBUS communications over the Ethernet, if desired.